Combining technical and fundamental analysis

-> 1) The return on equity can be expected to be slightly greater than that available from non-equity investments.
-If this was not the case then the same rational calculations would lead equity investors to shift their funds to these safer non-equity investments that could be expected to give the same or better return at a lower risk level
+- The return on equity can be expected to be slightly greater than that available from non-equity investments, otherwise equity investors would shift their funds to these safer non-equity investments that would give the same or better return at a lower risk level

-> 2) Because the price of a share at every given moment is an ‘efficient’ reflection of expected value the curve of expected return prices will tend to follow a ‘random walk’.
-This will be determined by the random emergence of information over time
+- Because the price of a share at every given moment is an ‘efficient’ reflection of expected value the curve of expected return prices will tend to follow a ‘random walk’, determined by the random emergence of information over time

-> So, how can such models be used in order to make more informed trading decisions?
+So, how can such models be used in order to make more informed trading decisions?

 When entering into a position it is important to understand the market paradigm at the time of the decision with respect to the most relevant economic indicators.
 For example, if an investor is trading the GBP/USD spread betting market then they should record the current situation and expectations for both economies.